6. General Educational Philosophy

 6.5 Exceptional Students

-Recognizing the needs of exceptional students and designing an online program to respond effectively to these needs is what we do at VHS.
-Documentation outlining a student’s specific areas of strength and need, such as an Individual Education Plan (IEP), can be provided to VHS for a VHS IEP to be created.
-A VHS IEP identifies a student’s specific learning expectations and outlines how the school will address these expectations through appropriate accommodations within their online courses.
-Applying the IEP, VHS will implement those capabilities of the system which will be particularly appropriate in meeting the student’s needs.
-Assignments and activities within the online courses take into account the strengths, needs, learning expectations, and accommodations identified in the student’s IEP.
+Recognizing the needs of exceptional students and designing an online program to respond effectively to these needs is a priority at Virtual High School.
+Documentation outlining a student's specific areas of strength and need, such as an Individual Education Plan (IEP), can be provided to Virtual High School to have accommodations implemented into the student's course.
+An IEP identifies a student's specific learning expectations and outlines how the school will address these expectations through appropriate accommodations within their courses.
+Virtual High School will apply the accommodations outlined in the student's IEP in their online course.
+Assignments and activities within the online courses consider the strengths, needs, learning expectations, and accommodations identified in the student's IEP.